Skip to content

 boards

-cache boards primes the on-disk board list but does not return the boards array in the envelope.
-Use boards list to read what was cached.
+cache boards primes the on-disk board list but does not return the boards array β€” use boards list to read what was cached. --unbounded walks every page; the default caps at 100 pages / 10 000 boards and sets truncated: true if the cap was hit.

 jira cache boards